bebound/hugo_blog/content/post/textcnn-with-pytorch-and-torchtext-on-colab.md

 ```

-`=Field=` defines how to process text, here is the most common parameters:
+`Field` defines how to process text, here is the most common parameters:

 > sequential – Whether the datatype represents sequential data.
 If False, no tokenization is applied.
 Default: True.
 >